terra-workflows/Documentation/Readme.md

 ## Dataset

 * [ ] Workspace Attributes Loaded into Workspace
+     - [ ] References uploaded to a google bucket accessible by CD.
+     - [ ] Access to all files should be public.
+Confirm that data is consented for use case.
+Corresponds to inputs.
+For example, if input bams are aligned to hg38, then reference should be hg38.

 * [ ] Data Models loaded into Workspace
-* [ ] Input data uploaded to a google bucket.
+* [ ] Input and reference data uploaded to a google bucket.
+     - [ ] Reference data sets required by the WDL and notebooks.
-     - [ ] Test data sets to show that methods are working
+     - [ ] Test data sets to show that methods are working.
      - [ ] Directions on how to load full data sets into the data model provided in [Dashboard](Example_Dashboard.md)
-* [ ] Access to all test files should be public.
+* [ ] Access to all test files and references should be public.
      - [ ] Public bucket owned and maintained by Scientist.
      - [ ] Public bucket owned and maintained by [Comms Team](https://console.cloud.google.com/storage/browser/terra-featured-workspaces/?project=broad-dsde-outreach&organizationId=548622027621)

+     Here is a code snipped that allows bucket owners to make their bucket public.
+The user needs to have [Google SDK Tools](https://cloud.google.com/sdk/) installed on their local machine before running this code.

+     ```
+     gsutil acl ch -r -u AllUsers:R gs://path/to/bucket

+     ```

 ## Review